Okamisang/sagernet.fork/docs/configuration.md

 * Profiles using v2ray-core server with "?ed=..." path is unsupported due to the need to be compatible with Xray-style WebSocket max early data

-#### Proxy chain

-* Chain implemented by the client, so there is some performance loss
-* Traffic order is from top to bottom
-* Profiles in the list can also be dragged by pressing and holding, and removed by swiping left

-##### Entrance only

-The following proxy using golang and has no support for setting a front proxy, so it cannot be used for non-starting points of the chain.

-* Ping Tunnel
-* relaybaton
-* Brook

 #### Custom config (V2Ray)

 When using a custom V2Ray configuration profile, the required inbounds will be automatically rewritten or added to ensure a basic experience.

 ##### Socks / HTTP inbound

 When the `Socks` / `HTTP` inbound is required, it will be automatically added even if it is not filled in the configuration.

 In the following cases, only address and port will be overwritten: